 Cassoulet is French for delicious.
 So I lied, it’s not.
 But true to its name, ha, cassoulet is one tasty dish.
 Traditionally cassoulet is a slow-cooked dish of white beans cooked with an assortment of meat- duck confit, pork, sausage, pork skin, lamb, goose fat, or chicken, among others.
-It’s a rich, decadent meal that cooks for six hours or more, and by hour six or seven a crust forms on the top of the cassoulet.
+It’s a rich, decadent meal that cooks for six hours or more and by hour six or seven a crust forms on the top of the cassoulet.
 Mais oui, c’est délicieux.
 But who has the time?
-Pressure Cooker Cassoulet might lack the crust of an oven made cassoulet but it lacks nothing in the flavor department and it cooks in under an hour.
+Pressure Cooker Cassoulet might lack the crust of a cassoulet made in the oven but it lacks nothing in the flavor department and it cooks in under an hour.
 (I used my Instant Pot) Incroyable!
 Bonus: it’s economical.

 Pork and beans.
 That’s it, yet so much more.

 Cassoulet is pork and beans elevated to the nth degree.